Patrick Ball: Human rights and cryptography export controls

-During the 1990s-era controversies over the export of strong cryptography by United States software developers, Ball's technical background and expertise in human rights conflicts led him to advocate for the widespread availability of cryptographic technology.
+In the 1990s, Ball advocated for the availability of cryptographic technology amid the debates over its export by U.S. software developers.

-In 1993, he began working with the Science and Human Rights Program of the American Association for the Advancement of Science, initially as a consultant and eventually as deputy director.
-His work with the AAAS included traveling to countries such as El Salvador and Ethiopia to train local human rights organizations on the use of cryptography and the Internet to protect their communications.
-The Science and Human Rights Program also organized or co-organized numerous symposiums, including a congressional briefing at which Ball presented alongside Matt Blaze, Ian Goldberg, and Dinah PoKempner.
+In 1993, he began working with the Science and Human Rights Program of the AAAS, initially as a consultant and eventually as deputy director.
+His work with the AAAS included traveling to El Salvador and Ethiopia to train local human rights organizations on the use of cryptography and the internet to protect their communications.
+The Science and Human Rights Program also organized or co-organized symposiums, including a congressional briefing at which Ball presented alongside Matt Blaze, Ian Goldberg, and Dinah PoKempner.

-In 1997, Ball provided expert testimony in ACLU v.
+In 1997, Ball provided testimony in ACLU v.
 Miller, a case from the civil liberties group challenging a Georgia law barring online pseudonymity as unconstitutionally vague and overbroad.

 Expert testimony in war crimes trials

-Ball served as an expert witness in testimony at the International Criminal Tribunal for the former Yugoslavia against Slobodan Milosevic, the former President of Serbia.
-He was also an expert witness for the Prosecution at the International Criminal Tribunal for the former Yugoslavia in Milutinović et al. (IT-05-87).
+Ball testified at the International Criminal Tribunal for the former Yugoslavia against Slobodan Milosevic.
+He also testified as a witness for the Prosecution at the International Criminal Tribunal for the former Yugoslavia in Milutinović et al. (IT-05-87).

-In 2013, Ball provided expert testimony in Guatemala's Supreme Court in the trial of General José Efraín Ríos Montt, the de facto president of Guatemala in 1982-1983.
-Ríos was found guilty of genocide and crimes against humanity; it was the first time ever that a former head of state was found guilty of genocide in his own country.
+In 2013, Ball provided testimony in Guatemala's Supreme Court in the trial of General José Efraín Ríos Montt, the de facto president of Guatemala in 1982-1983.
+Ríos was convicted of genocide and crimes against humanity.
 Ball also testified in 2013 in the trial of Guatemala's former national police chief, Héctor Rafael Bol de la Cruz, who was sentenced to 40 years in prison for the disappearance of a student union leader.

-In September 2015, Ball provided expert testimony in the trial of former President of Chad, Hissène Habré.
-HRDAG's analysis showed that the death rate for political prisoners was much higher than for adult men in Chad: 90 to 540 times higher.
-On its worst day in the time period for which data were analyzed, the mortality rate was 2.37 deaths per 100 prisoners.
-During a nine-month period in 1986-1987, the mortality rate in Habré's prisons was higher than that of US POWs in Japanese custody during World War II.
+In September 2015, Ball testified in the trial of former President of Chad, Hissène Habré.
+The analysis from HRDAG revealed that the death rate for political prisoners was significantly higher than that of adult men in Chad.
+During a nine-month span from 1986 to 1987, the mortality rate in Habré's prisons surpassed that of U.S. POWs held by the Japanese during World War II.